jrwyx/bsgc-calendar/README.md

 - Tap Subscribe (or Find on iOS 26)
 - Set a name, color, and choose iCloud as the account so it syncs across your Apple devices.
 - Tap Add.
-- **Quick shortcut:** Just tap the webcal:// link in Safari or Mail — iOS will automatically prompt you to add it to Calendar.

 **2. Google Calendar Desktop Website:**